 1. You pick a No. 16 seed over a No. 1 seed

-UMBC's historic 20-point upset of Virginia in Charlotte, North Carolina was the first time a No. 16 seed had beaten a No. 1 seed since the tournament expanded to 64 teams in 1985.
+UMBC's historic 20-point upset of Virginia in Charlotte, North Carolina, was the first time a No. 16 seed had beaten a No. 1 seed since the tournament expanded to 64 teams in 1985.

 Before the Retrievers pulled off what was once deemed impossible, only 15 games in the 1/16 matchup had been decided by less than 10 points.
-There hadn't been a game decided by one possession since 1996, before many of today's college players were alive.
+There hadn't been a game decided by one possession since 1996, before today's college players were alive.

 UMBC aside, the other three No. 16 seeds in 2018 didn't have nearly the same luck, losing by an average of 20.3 points.

-Last year, the four No. 1 seeds won by an average of 22.8 points in the first round and all four won by at least 15 points.
+In 2019, the four No. 1 seeds won by an average of 22.8 points in the first round and all four won by at least 15 points.

 Sure, it'd be great to tell your friends that you predicted the next UMBC.
 Heck, we wouldn't blame you if you put it as a bullet point on your resume.
 But we we're warning you.
-A No. 16 seed beating a No. 1 seed for the second time in three years seems extremely unlikely.
+A No. 16 seed beating a No. 1 seed for the second time in three NCAA tournaments seems extremely unlikely.

 2. You pick more than 10 double-digit seeds to win in the first round or more than five in the second round

 ...and more than two to win in the Sweet 16.
 None of those things have ever happened since the NCAA tournament expanded to 64 teams.
 On average, about 6.1 double-digit seeds win in the first round, 2.2 in the second round and 0.5 in the Sweet 16.

 In 2019, eight double-digit seeds won in the first round and just one advanced to the Sweet 16 – Oregon.
 No team seeded worse than a No. 5 seed made the Elite Eight.